matejak/imreg_dft/doc/cli-advanced.rst

 Values is proportionally reduced in the phase correlation phase of the algorithm.
 Here is what happens if we force a wrong angle:

-When the template and image are the same, the algorithm would have no problems with the registration.
+When the template and subject are the same, the algorithm would have no problems with the registration.
 If we force a certain angle by specifying a value with a low :math:`\sigma`, the result is obeyed.
 However, the algorithm is actually quite puzzled and it would fail if we didn't specify the scale constraint.